fransan33/TTC_Delay_Project/README.md

 ## 1. Project Overview

-The TTC Subway system has been receiving an ongoing negative feedback through word of mouth and online forums, and I, myself, have experienced delays a few times whilst taking the TTC Subway transit.
-This begs the question — what are the root causes of these frequent delays, and can they be prevented?
-This project explored over 10 years of data across the TTC Subway system to determine whether underperformance was driven by factors that are within or outside the system's control.
-The analysis revealed that the highest delay count and total delay minutes across the system is caused by a delay reason that is not within TTC's control.
+The TTC Subway is one of Toronto's primary modes of daily transportation — and as someone who has taken it regularly, I've experienced firsthand how disruptive unexpected delays can be.
+This raised a question worth investigating: what's driving these delays, and how much of it is within TTC's control to fix?

+This project analyzed over 10 years of TTC Subway delay data (January 2014 – April 2025) to identify the root causes, patterns, and operational impact of delays across the network.
+The analysis was structured with 16 business questions spanning four stakeholder audiences — Head of Transit Planning, Head of Operations, Senior Management, and Head of Marketing — reflecting how delay data would realistically inform decisions across different functions of a transit authority.

+The headline finding was unexpected: the single most common cause of delays across TTC stations & time of day weekly is disorderly patron — a factor entirely outside TTC's operational control.
+This shapes the nature of what improvement initiatives are achievable, and drives the prioritization recommendations at the end of this project.

 ## 2. Tableau Dashboards

 Four interactive Tableau Public dashboards were developed to analyze TTC subway delay patterns from operational, management, and rider-facing perspectives.

 ### Dashboard 1 — TTC Subway Delay Overview